 Anguilla Country Report

 With a reasonable road network and good access to major airports, ongoing investment in upgrading port facilities, and a modern telecommunications system, infrastructure in Anguilla is relatively good by regional standards.
 Recovery of infrastructure – including roads and ports – post Hurricane Irma in September 2017 is continuing steadily with support from the UK.
-The island's offshore financial sector will have to adopt a public ownership register by end 2020 or have it imposed by the UK government.
+The island's offshore financial sector will have to adopt a public ownership register by 2023 or have it imposed by the UK government.
 However, corruption is not a major concern on Anguilla.
 Disruptive strike action is uncommon in Anguilla.
 Restrictions on entry to Anguilla due to the COVID-19 virus are due to remain in place until at least 30 July.

 The terrorism risk is low.
 There are no known domestic or foreign terrorist groups that would target Anguilla.